-With the approval of the Department of Nursing, students may apply certain credits earned in other accredited graduate programs toward their Metropolitan State degree.
-Students may request that up to 8 graduate semester credits apply toward the MSN degree completion.
-This total includes graduate credits taken at Metropolitan State University as a special student prior to admission to the MSN program.
-Cross-listed courses taken for graduate credit while enrolled in the Metropolitan State RN-BSN program are not included in the 8 credit total.
+With the approval of the School of Nursing, students may substitute relevant credits earned in other accredited graduate programs toward their Metropolitan State degree.
+Students may request that up to eight graduate semester credits apply toward MSN degree completion.
+This total includes graduate credits taken at Metropolitan State University as a non-degree seeking student prior to admission to the MSN program.
+Cross-listed courses taken for graduate credit while enrolled in the Metropolitan State RN-BSN program are not included in the eight credit transfer maximum.